-The underlying condition that your loved one is diagnosed with is likely to affect the speed with which the disease progresses, but other factors also come into play, such as the overall health of the person affected.
+The type of condition that your loved one is diagnosed with is likely to affect the speed with which the disease progresses, and they type of dementia care that they’ll require.
+However, other factors also come into play, such as the overall health of the person affected, diet and activity levels.

 This means that no two people will experience the same symptoms, or follow the same progression of the disease.
 It is also possible to develop two or more separate conditions which cause dementia symptoms, making it harder to track the progress of each.

 Alzheimer’s disease is one of the well-known forms of dementia.
 The onset is usually very slow, making it difficult to determine whether or not your loved one has a problem, at least in the early stages.

 Sufferers usually experience difficulties in remembering names or recalling recent events.
 They may ask the same question repeatedly and struggle to find the correct words to use.
 Some Alzheimer’s patients find it difficult to cope with financial transactions, and many of them find it hard to plan or organise tasks.

 If you notice that your loved one is experiencing bouts of confusion, or is experiencing changes in their mood or personality, such as depression, for example, then it could be helpful to arrange for medical checks to test whether he or she is in the early stages of Alzheimer’s disease.
 The sooner the condition is diagnosed, the sooner some form of treatment can commence to slow the progression of the disease

 Dulcie’s care story

 Dulcie is one of our longest serving customers.
 In this video, she and her family talk through their decision to arrange care in the home rather than the care home.